 The two Student Advisors are full voting members of the Board of Directors, attend fall and spring Board meetings (and the convention), and work closely with all the Student Representatives and Regents.
 Truly committed, organized, creative, and dependable members are invited to apply by February 5 for one of the two Student Advisor positions.
 Applicants must be willing to make a two-year commitment to serve and must be student members of active chapters for their full 2016-2018 term.

 Student Representatives and Associate Student Representatives are elected at the annual convention by the student members of their region.

 Sigma Tau Delta's Service Awards honor local chapters performing exemplary community service projects and benefit the agencies served by those chapters.
 The Society will make a limited number of awards, each of which will consist of a plaque for the chapter and a contribution of up to $500 to the agency.
-Winning chapters may also receive up to $350 in travel assistance for sending at least one student representative to the annual convention to participate in a workshop and/or roundtable.
+Winning chapters may also receive up to $350 in travel assistance for sending at least one student representative to the 2017 Sigma Tau Delta International Convention to participate in a workshop and/or roundtable.
 Winning chapters are encouraged to share a chapter exhibit at the convention.

 Various community service projects are eligible for consideration.
 For ideas, see the many examples of projects listed on the Chapter Life: Service page.
 If you have questions regarding project eligibility, please contact the chair of the Service and Partnership Committee, your Regent, or your Regional Student Representative.
 Applications are due by April 1.